davesag/sequelize-pg-utilities/README.md

 The Sequelize CLI requires that you define a `.sequelizerc` file at the root of your project that exports data such as `config`, `migrations-path`, and `models-path`.

-The config is in the form:
+The `config` is an object in the form:

 ```
 {